makersacademy/acebook-rails-template/README.md

 - Users can sign up
 - Users get errors for incorrect sign ins
-- Users can log in with a username and password
+- Users can log in with a username and password and log out

 - Users can make posts
 - Users can view posts and see who made them